qlik-oss/qmfe-actions/run-system-tests/README.md

+# Run system tests

-# Action for running the system tests
+Action to run the system tests with certain inputs (suite, import-map-overrides).

 ## Inputs